darrenaalfonso/Dotfiles/README.md

 # Dotfiles and Dev Machine Settings

 ## PyCharm
+- Run `defaults write -g ApplePressAndHoldEnabled -bool false` to be able to navigate quickly with j and k using Vim keybindings
 - Can use settings sync within PyCharm for keybindings, window preferences, etc.

 ## BetterSnapTool